venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/1_Basic_Python.md

 * Doing different things under certain conditions
   * Compare values to determine a condition
   * Do something based on that condition
   * Ex.
-If there are 6 fruit, print the number of apples
+If a person has nut allergy, use an alternative ingredient
 * Doing something repeatedly
   * Set the conditions of the repetition
   * Do something based on that condition
   * Ex.
-Send a "hello" message to every client connected to a server
+Start timer when chicken reaches 160F internally
+  * Ex.
+Lightly butter all 12 biscuits

 ---